Markdown Architectural Decision Records

 # date: {YYYY-MM-DD when the decision was last updated}

-# deciders: {list everyone involved in the decision}
+# decision-makers: {list everyone involved in the decision}

 # consulted: {list everyone whose opinions are sought (typically subject-matter experts); and with whom there is a two-way communication}